iDestyKK/CN_Vec/README.md

 With the "realloc" command, it is entirely possible to recreate the fan-favourite Vector class in C as a library of functions and a struct.
 That's exactly what I did. :)
 Welcome to the CN_Vec library, where dynamically resizable memory is now at your fingertips.

-Full documentation at: <a href = "http://web.eecs.utk.edu/~ssmit285/lib/cn_vec/index.html">http://web.eecs.utk.edu/~ssmit285/lib/cn_vec/index.html</a>
-The documentation has details and examples on every single function in the library, as well as a guide comparing it to C++ Vectors.
+Full documentation at: <a href = "http://web.eecs.utk.edu/~ssmit285/lib/cn_vec/index.html">http://web.eecs.utk.edu/~ssmit285/lib/cn_vec/index.html</a></br>The documentation has details and examples on every single function in the library, as well as a guide comparing it to C++ Vectors.